Gavin Maxwell: The Curse

 A pivotal event occurred in July 1956 at Sandaig.
 After a fierce argument with Maxwell, witnessed by his embarrassed guest Gavin Young, Raine was ejected into a stormy night.
 Frustrated by Maxwell's homosexuality and mood swings, she returned later that night, grasped the rowan tree, near his home, and uttered a curse: “Let Gavin suffer, in this place, as I am suffering now.”
 She came to believe that this curse marked the beginning of Maxwell’s tragic misfortunes, starting with the death of his beloved otter Mijbil in 1957, for which she was indirectly responsible, and ending with the cancer that took his life in 1969.

 In November 1961 Maxwell told Raine of his plan to marry Lavinia Renton.
 This deeply hurt Raine, with Maxwell seemingly prepared to commit to a relationship with another woman.
 On the wedding day in February 1952, she saw Maxwell and his bride drive off to church, and compared it to a marriage hearse.
 The day after Maxwell's marriage Raine left Southampton on the RMS Queen Mary, to present the A. W. Mellon Lectures in the Fine Arts in Washington D.C., and breaking off contact with Maxwell.
-By coincidence she discovered that Gavin Young was on the same ship, to take up his new role as The Observer's New York correspondent.
+By coincidence she discovered that Gavin Young was on the same ship, to take up his new role as The Observers New York correspondent.

 They next met in July 1966 in Greece, where Raine was staying close to his brother's home.
 Unexpectedly invited to lunch by Maxwell, Raine handed him a draft of The Lion’s Mouth.
 Afterwards Maxwell was shocked to discover the details of the 1956 curse and reacted angrily.
 Days later, they met up for a second time in Greece, where he denounced her and their friendship in the strongest terms.
 In 1968, after the Sandaig fire that killed his otter Edal, Maxwell wrote an acerbic letter to Raine, who used to refer to him affectionately as her "silver stag": "Whether or not your curse has been responsible for this terrible disaster I don't know or should never know.
 If it was, I can only say God forgive you...
 Your Silver Stag has indeed fallen - as you willed - and possibly beyond recall.
 If you really believe in your own powers of destruction you must consider yourself to have been successful at least twice."